Borjomi (water): Packaging

 A Borjomi mineral water ad from 1929, showing the bottle and advertising the water as "radioactive".
 This property is no longer emphasized.

-Borjomi comes in glass bottle sizes of 0.33 and 0.5 litres, plastic bottle sizes of 0.5 litre, 0,75l litres,1 litre and 1.25 litres and in 0.33 litre aluminum can.
+Borjomi comes in glass bottle sizes of 0.33 and 0.5 litres, plastic bottle sizes of 0.5 litre, 0,75 litres,1 litre and 1.25 litres and in 0.33 litre aluminum can.
 Glass bottles and PET bottles are screw-capped.
 The signature greenish color of the glass bottles (so-called Georgian Green) is based on a proprietary formula.
 As with other single-use plastic products, used water bottles make up a significant portion of Georgia's plastic pollution problem.

 In February 2011, new packaging of Borjomi water presenting a new "modern look" was introduced, accentuating relief of the deer image and sign of the manufacturer on the label.
 In the end of 2019 Borjomi adopted a new design, following key design trends - simplicity and minimalism.
 The new bottles are more modern, feature the phrase "Georgian mineral water," and include silver stripes.

+The current packaging design was introduced in 2024.
+This saw a return to the brand's classic look, introducing an oval which contains the logotype, deer and a scene of the local area.
+It was designed by British design agency Osborne Pike.